- Apply to UW

 - About UW

 Each fellowship supports a 20-day research stay at the AHC.
-Academic scholars at any level, from graduate students to tenured faculty, were encouraged to apply.
+Academic scholars at any level, from graduate students to senior tenured faculty, are encouraged to apply.

 Peter K. Simpson Fellowship on the American West